BOO! In honor of Halloween, we decided to to write about what NOT to be scared of when it come to hearing aids and hearing loss.

 8. Hearing aids are TINY

 Did you know hearing aids today are totally different than the large hearing aids of the past?
 Our hearing aids are smaller than a quarter, and one is even smaller than a dime.
 This means they’ll be invisible to others when worn!
+There are even specific kinds of hearing aids, called CIC, that are known as invisible hearing aids due to their discreet size.

 7. These celebrities have hearing loss: